 - Write specific content for the post excerpt in the “Excerpt” meta box (posts only).

-- Use the “Read More” tag (my recommended method for posts and pages).
+- Use the “Read More” block (our recommended method for posts and pages).

 Note that your theme may handle the post excerpt in its own unique way so if the methods outlined in this article do not work in your current theme, contact your theme author or open a topic in our members forum for support.

-What’s the “Read More” tag and how do I insert it?
+What is the “Read More” block and how do I insert it?

-When you view a post in excerpt form (on the page for posts or in archive or search form), only the content before this tag will appear, followed by a default, “Continue Reading” link.
-You can change the text of this generated link by editing the post, click to the Text Editor and look for
+When you view a post in excerpt form (on the page for posts or in archive or search form), only the content before this block will appear, followed by a default, “Continue Reading” link.

 If your post requires membership and you have “Show Excerpts to Non-Members” set to “No”, no excerpt will appear on the single view.
 The single view will only display the title followed by the appropriate “Message for Logged-in Non-members:” or “Message for Logged-out Users:”.
 Posts that require membership will still appear in the page for posts, archives, and searches, they will simply contain the post title and message defined under Memberships > Advanced Settings.

-Taking This to the Next Level Using the [membership] Shortcode
+Next Level Excerpts: Using the Membership Shortcode or Block

 In this example, I’m using the shortcode to show a different excerpt to my member and non-member.
-More information on using the [membership] shortcode.
-Neat!
+Read more information on using the require membership shortcode in this documentation page.

 You Did It!
 Time to Kiss Your Brain